 No other build alternatives were identified for the proposed rail line construction.
-The proposed rail line would be the most direct connection between the existing rail lines and would minimize the use of new land outside the existing NS and UP rights-of-way.
-In addition, the proposed construction would not result in significant environmental impacts.
+The proposed new connection would be the most direct connection between the existing rail lines and would minimize the use of new land outside the existing railroad rights-of-way.
+In addition, the proposed construction would not result in any significant environmental impacts.